readthedocs/ethicalads.io/content/pages/learning-hub/surveillance-advertising.md

 we might show you an ad for a Swiss company looking to hire front-end web developers.
 These types of ads perform fantastically well and don't require compiling data on millions of users.
 It really is that simple to have a high-performing ad without tracking users.

+This approach of putting ads next to relevant content is called *contextual targeting* and all advertising used to work this way.
+Before online advertising, advertisers placed an ad in a related magazine or during a TV program their desired audience watched.
+Every successful marketing campaign of the past worked this way and this approach built every iconic brand you can remember.
+Advertising doesn't have to be personalized to reach its target audience.

 By focusing our ad network exclusively on developers, we already have a huge leg up in terms of reaching the right audience for an ad.